Adam & Anna Bendorf

 Adam Bendorf teaches piano in Santa Clarita, CA. His teaching experience includes private and group instruction in piano, chamber music, music theory, and improvisation.

 Adam currently serves as a district President for the California Association of Professional Music Teachers (CAPMT).
-He also served as president of the SCV/Ventura local chapter of CAPMT, and is an active member of the Music Teachers Association of California (MTAC).
+He also served as president of the SCV/Ventura local chapter of CAPMT, and is an active member of the Music Teachers Association of California (MTAC) and National Federation of Music Clubs (NFMC).
 He serves as an adjudicator for various piano competitions throughout the region.

 Adam began playing the piano at age six, studying first with his mother.
-In 1993, Adam became a pupil of the renowned late pianist, Donald Walker.
-In 1996 he began piano studies with Dr. Ken Mays at the Master's College, obtaining his B.A. degree in piano.
-He then went on to study under Dr. Jeanine Jacobson (CSUN piano pedagogy faculty).
-More recently, Adam and his wife, Anna, also began studies for a M.M. degree at California State University, Los Angeles where they studied under noted pianist Robert Ward.
-From 2013-2015 Adam served as an adjunct piano faculty member at The Master's College.
+At age 15, Adam became a pupil of the renowned late pianist, Donald Walker.
+His collegiate studies began at The Master's University, where he received the Paul de Kort Music Scholarship studying under Dr. Ken Mays.
+He then went on to study under Dr. Jeanine Jacobson (CSUN piano faculty).
+More recently, Adam began studies at California State University, Los Angeles where he studied under pianist Robert Ward.
+From 2013-2015 Adam served as an adjunct piano faculty member at The Master's University.
 As a masterclass performer Adam has played for highly acclaimed artists such as Garrick Ohlsson, Menahem Pressler, Nelita True, and Sam Rotman.

-Adam's most recent performances include The International Los Angeles Franz Liszt Competition, The Master's College Truth & Life Conference, and a collaborative performance with duo partner and wife, Anna, at Occidental College and California State University, Los Angeles.
-Adam occasionally plays for local area churches, offering both contemporary and traditional piano styles.
+After recovering from a hand injury, Adam played in The International Los Angeles Franz Liszt Competition.
+More recent performances include collaborative performances with duo partner and wife, Anna, at Occidental College and California State University, Los Angeles.
+Adam also plays for his local church, offering both contemporary and traditional piano styles.

 As a composer and arranger, Adam specializes in contemporary, New Age, and semi-classical styles.
 He is currently arranging a set of Christmas carols in contemporary styles for intermediate and advanced pianists.
 Adam and his wife are authors of The Right Notes, a music history resource book for piano students, published by Alberti Publishing.